What is The Maker Space?

-Mostly, however there is a small materials fee for the 3D printers – the exact amount depends upon the size of the job itself.
+Mostly, however there is a small materials fee, 5 cents per gram with a $1 minimum, for the 3D printers – the exact amount will depend upon the size of the job itself.

 How can I use it?

-Call the Adult Information desk at (860) 673-6791, or email us at flref(at)farmingtonlibraries[dot]org to make an appointment to learn how to use some of the equipment listed below.
-Or just keep your eyes peeled for future programs or classes taking place in this space!
-You will be required to fill out one of the following waivers before using the equipment: Maker Space Adult Liability Waiver, Maker Space Minor Liability Waiver, Maker Space Family Liability Waiver.
+Call the Adult Information desk at 860- 673-6791 x200, or email us at flref(at)farmingtonlibraries[dot]org to make an appointment to learn how to use some of the equipment listed below.

 What type of equipment/software is in the space?